vladcc/object-oriented-c/README.txt

 which he is so kind to provide for free here: https://www.cs.rit.edu/~ats/books/ooc.pdf It's a great read for anyone interested.

-!!!IMPORTANT CAVEATS!!!
-Everything said and done here is for educational purposes only!
+!!!IMPORTANT!!!
-The method described below is a dirty, dirty hack according to the standard.
+The method described below is dubious at best, according to the standard.
-Using structures like we will is undefined behavior.
-It should work, and it will work, because all kinds of technology depend on what we are (ab)using to hold true.
-It is still undefined behavior nonetheless.
+As far as I know it was legal in C89, but it's not so clear how legal it is in C99 and C11 because of strict aliasing.
+Strict aliasing only matters at high levels of optimization and some compilers don't even implement it all.
+In any case, make sure you compile with the -fno-strict-aliasing flag for GCC, or an equivalent for your compiler.

-For more info:
+More info:

 https://stackoverflow.com/questions/44485168/is-struct-packing-deterministic